deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15316/index.md

 > </details>

-> The table summarizes the results of ablation studies conducted to investigate the impact of different training configurations on the model's performance, focusing on the presence or absence of a transcription token and its effect on various metrics.
+> The table summarizes the results of ablation studies conducted to investigate the impact of different training configurations on the model's performance, specifically focusing on the inclusion of a new transcription token.

 </details>